rust-lang/reference/src/items/external-blocks.md

 * `extern "vectorcall"` -- The `vectorcall` ABI -- corresponds to MSVC's `__vectorcall` and clang's `__attribute__((vectorcall))`

-Finally, there are some unstable rustc-specific ABI strings:

-* `extern "rust-intrinsic"` -- The ABI of rustc intrinsics, equivalent to `"Rust"`.
-* `extern "rust-call"` -- The ABI of the Fn::call trait functions, equivalent to `"Rust"`.
-* `extern "platform-intrinsic"` -- The ABI of Specific platform intrinsics, equivalent to `"Rust"` -- like, for example, `sqrt` -- equivalent to `"Rust"`.
-You should never have to deal with it.

 ## Variadic functions

 Functions within external blocks may be variadic by specifying `...` after one